jidongxiao/CSCI1200-DataStructures/labs/03_debugging/README.md

 the program that were hinted at by the compilation warnings.
 Remember to recompile the program and re-launch the debugger after each change to the source code.
 Continue to take detailed notes on what edits you make to the provided source code.
-When when you feel comfortable showing off all these debugger features, put your name in the queue for checkoff for this checkpoint.
-The TA/mentor will be asking you to demonstrate these features and discuss the compilation warnings and bugs in the provided code.
+**When you feel comfortable showing off all these debugger features, put your name in the queue for checkoff for this checkpoint.** The TA/mentor will be asking you to demonstrate these features and discuss the compilation warnings and bugs in the provided code.
 You will also be asked questions about the other steps in debugging.

+Please note that this lab has only given you a brief introduction to debugging.
+You will learn much more through extensive practice.
+In fact, when you go to see one of us — the TAs, the mentors, or instructor — to ask for help in debugging your assignments, we will constantly be asking you to show us how you have attempted to find the problem on your own.
+This will include combinations of the four steps listed at the start of the lab.